Adityadev01/Flint/PrivacyPolicy.md

 #### You can reach us by the following things:
 - Join our [**Support Server**](https://discord.gg/kfnDDwWPhW) on discord
+- Server invite invalid or channels locked ?
+You can contact me via my email address: adixd190@gmail.com

+## 6. How can we delete our entire data?

+### Simply join our support server and ask any in support channel to delete your entire data, We will delete your entrie data without asking any question, exceptions: user/server blacklisted IDs (discord tos / bot tos violators)

 ## Please note, that we can change this policy without any warning at any given time.
 #### **Last changed:**  `2022 August 6`